 The world of dating can feel daunting and difficult for many.
 You are not alone if you are out in the dating world and are experiencing doubt, frustration, or disappointment at not finding the right partner for you.
 Or, perhaps you are single and have not taken the leap back into the dating world.

-In collaboration with The Gottman Institute, I have created a new workshop called The Seven Principles for Singles, which is focused on helping single people gain the knowledge and skills they need to succeed in healthy relationships.
-The workshop is based on concepts presented in Dr. John Gottman’s The Seven Principles for Making Marriage Work, but we apply those same principles to the realm of searching for a partner, dating, and forming a new relationship built on mutual trust, understanding, and support.
+In collaboration with The Gottman Institute, I created The Seven Principles for Singles workshop, which focused on helping single people gain the knowledge and skills they need to succeed in healthy relationships.
+The workshop was based on concepts presented in Dr. John Gottman’s The Seven Principles for Making Marriage Work, but we applied those same principles to the realm of searching for a partner, dating, and forming a new relationship built on mutual trust, understanding, and support.

-The information and research in this article are focused on the dating portion of the workshop, and I hope that, by the time you finish reading this, you will feel a bit more equipped and perhaps even motivated to give dating another shot.
+This article focuses on the dating portion of the workshop.
+I hope that, by the time you finish reading this, you will feel a bit more equipped and perhaps even motivated to give dating another shot.